 The same matchmaking API is used for both LIVE and system link session types.
 The session type must be specified when creating or searching for sessions, and only sessions of an identical type will be returned by the query.

 Local sessions are interesting for games that want to build both networking and local split-screen multiplayer on top of the same infrastructure.
 This allows this type of game to implement both online and offline game modes using the same framework session interfaces.

 The XNA Framework provides a single fixed matchmaking query in the form of a NetworkSessionProperties collection that represents the desired session to match.
 This collection is passed to the NetworkSession.Find and NetworkSession.BeginFind static methods.
 These methods will return an AvailableNetworkSessionCollection containing a maximum of 25 AvailableNetworkSession objects, containing the following data about each session:

 - Number of players in the network session.

 One important task in writing a networked game is managing the session, or instance, of the game.
-The events on the NetworkSession object allow you to be aware of the following:
+The events on the NetworkSession object allow you to be aware of when:

-- A player connects or disconnects using GamerJoined and GamerLeft
+- when a player connects or disconnects using GamerJoined and GamerLeft.

-- The game has changed state between lobby, gameplay, and post-gameplay modes using GameStarted, GameEnded, and SessionEnded
+- when the game has changed state between lobby, gameplay, and post-gameplay modes using GameStarted, GameEnded, and SessionEnded

-- The network machine hosting the session changes using HostChanged
+- when the network machine hosting the session changes using HostChanged

-The XNA Framework keeps track of whether the session is in the lobby or actually playing the game.
-It enables events to notify titles when the state changes.
-While in the lobby, each player can use IsReady to signal that he or she is ready to move from the lobby and into the game.
-The host can check IsEveryoneReady to see if all the players are ready to begin the game.
+The XNA Framework keeps track of whether the session is in the lobby or actually playing the game and provides events to notify titles when the state changes.
+While in the lobby, each player can use IsReady to signal that they are ready to move from the lobby and into the game.
+The host will can check IsEveryoneReady to determine whether all the players are ready to begin the game.